 Ann Henderson’s practice focuses on the evidence of the passage of time and as such the inextricable processes of growth and decay are central.
-Appropriating Merlin Sheldrake’s description of mycelium the practice “is better thought of not of a thing, but as a process – an exploratory, irregular tendency.”
+Appropriating Merlin Sheldrake’s description of mycelial networks, the practice “is better thought of not as a thing, but as a process – an exploratory, irregular tendency.”
+Within this Ann makes no deliberate differentiation between the artist’s manifest response and the artefacts of these natural processes.
+Material and artist are equally active, equally bound by impermanence.

 She finds herself forever following pathways within time, as well as within space – forever collecting, ordering and refactoring both thought and material.
 All of this escapes the studio, and ebbs back and forth between the domestic and the world beyond.
-Material, body, landscape, and thinking melding indeterminately – metamorphosing, time and time again.
+Material, body, landscape, and thinking meld indeterminately – metamorphosing, time and time again.

 “Dust”